bhumi1102/rails/guides/source/layouts_and_rendering.md

 Creating Responses Using `render`
 ---------------------------------

-In most cases, the controller's [`render`][controller.render] method does the heavy lifting of rendering your application's content for use by a browser.
-There are a variety of ways to customize the behavior of `render`.
-You can render the default view for a Rails template, or a specific template, or a file, or inline code, or nothing at all.
+The controller's [`render`][controller.render] method does the heavy lifting of constructing a response to HTTP requests and sending your application's content to the client.
+This section describes the various way in which you can customize the behavior of `render`.

+You can render the default view for a controller action, or a specific view template, or a file, or inline code, or nothing at all.
 You can render text, JSON, or XML.
 You can specify the content type or HTTP status of the rendered response as well.

 TIP: If you want to see the exact results of a call to `render` without needing to inspect it in a browser, you can call `render_to_string`.
 This method takes exactly the same options as `render`, but it returns a string instead of sending a response back to the browser.